tinybagel/great_gatsbys/_pages/draw.md

 ![MEOW](/great_gatsbys/24D0D313-B8FC-4043-823B-91CDEC935F92.jpeg)
-> Colored pencil and ink cat on paper.
+> Severus.
+Colored pencil and ink cat on paper.
 Cardboard background, ink and metallic markers used for writing.

 ![HAMILTON](/great_gatsbys/53BAA414-A821-456B-AEF5-E35E8AD1B674.jpeg)
-> Watercolour and ink on watercolour paper.
+> Do Not Throw Away Your Shot.
+Watercolour and ink on watercolour paper.
 Ham fans, unite!